 6. Not having enough insurance coverage, when something goes wrong you lose your wealth.

-7. Paying with check (they cost money to re order) as opposed to online payment for free.
+7. Paying with checks (they cost money to re-order) as opposed to online payment for free.

-8. Give in to your kid’s demands most of time.
+8. Give in to your kid’s demands almost always.

 10. Buying software when alternative is available for free (ex.
 MS Office)

 11. Buying electronics from brick and mortar stores, rather than from online discount stores.

 12. Not bargaining enough to reduce cost.

 13. Shopping in-flight, this usually means buying things for twice the market value.